cavaunpeu/willwolf.io-source/content/articles/soft-power-in-the-age-of-generative-models.md

 Following the Cold War, however, American soft power institutions began to slowly decline.

-In 1999, the USIA was absorbed into the US State Department; its staff, and budget for key projects, were cut roughly in half. (cite Chapter 4, soft power) “From 1995 to 2001, academic and cultural exchanges dropped from 45,000 to 29,000 annually, and many accessible cultural centers and libraries were closed.”
-Finally, “while government-funded radio broadcasts reached between 70 and 80 percent of the populace of Eastern Europe during the Cold War, around year 2000, a mere 2 percent of Arabs heard the VOA.”
+In 1999, the USIA was absorbed into the US State Department; its staff, and budget for key projects, were cut roughly in half.[^6] “From 1995 to 2001, academic and cultural exchanges dropped from 45,000 to 29,000 annually, and many accessible cultural centers and libraries were closed.”[^6] Finally, “while government-funded radio broadcasts reached between 70 and 80 percent of the populace of Eastern Europe during the Cold War, around year 2000, a mere 2 percent of Arabs heard the VOA.”[^6]

 At present, the United States has a largely [isolationist president](https://www.nationalreview.com/2017/01/trump-foreign-policy-isolationsim-america-first-allies-nato-trans-pacific-partnership/) in Donald Trump.
 Since the beginning of his term, American soft power has fallen globally according to the Portland [Soft Power 30](https://softpower30.com/).
 Trump himself is unconcerned with others actively [laughing](https://www.rollcall.com/2018/09/25/world-leaders-laugh-as-trump-boasts-of-accomplishments/) at him and his country.